Tears Don't Fall: Critical reception

 "Tears Don't Fall" is one of Bullet for My Valentine's most popular songs and is often regarded as one of the band's greatest songs.
 It was featured in the band's live DVDs: The Poison: Live at Brixton, Rock am Ring 2006, Scream Aim Fire: Live at London Alexandria and Live from Brixton: Chapter Two.

+Loudwire said: "Chances are, if your speakers were on when you clicked a scene kid's MySpace page in 2005, you were greeted with the unmistakable guitar opening of "Tears Don’t Fall."